Description

 property of a PhysicsBody

 represents the physics body to which the current body is attached, if any.
-This property allows you to access the parent body in a hierarchy of physics bodies, which can be useful for managing complex physics interactions where multiple bodies are interconnected.
+This property is useful for understanding the hierarchical relationship between physics bodies, especially when dealing with complex physics simulations where multiple bodies are interconnected.

 Usage